xaviersolau/ExpressionTools/README.md

 # ExpressionTools

-Tools allowing to handle C# Expression like parsing textual lambda.
+Tools allowing to handle or to parse C# textual lambda Expressions.